Ensupang/Traffic-lights-management-system/a2/README.md

 the specification of the graph there can be zero or more shortest-path queries s.
 For each s query, only one shortest path should be output; multiple shortest paths might exist and an arbitrary choice can be made.

-CMake

-As discussed below under "Submission Instructions", a CMakeLists.txt file was created to build the project.
-You can build the project using the following sequence:

-cd PROJECT && mkdir build && cd build && cmake ../ && make